Unraveling 1.23 ÷ x: A practical guide to Division with Variables

 The Critical Case: x = 0

 Division by zero is undefined in mathematics.
-This is a fundamental rule.
-Therefore, the expression 1.23 ÷ x is undefined when x = 0.
-Think of it this way: division asks the question, "How many times does the divisor fit into the dividend?"
-If the divisor is zero, it cannot "fit" into any number, including 1.23.
+In real terms, this is a fundamental rule.
+Because of this, the expression 1.23 ÷ x is undefined when x = 0.
+Worth adding: think of it this way: division asks the question, "How many times does the divisor fit into the dividend? " If the divisor is zero, it cannot "fit" into any number, including 1.23.

 Mathematically, we represent this as: